BJudge/constructor-and-prototype-pattern-workshop/README.md

 ### Plenary (20 mins)

 We'll come back together for a short plenary.
 We'll show our code and discuss it.
-We'll discuss the strengths and weaknesses of the constructor and prototype pattern for encapsulating behaviour.

 ## Questions